Robert Raguso: Life

 Raguso graduated from Yale in 1987 with a Bachelor of Science, majoring in biology and minoring in art history.
-Following graduation, Raguso spent two years working as a technician in the Stanford University laboratory of Professor Ward Watt, an accomplished former student of Charles Remington.
+Following graduation, Raguso spent two years working as a technician in the Stanford University laboratory of Professor Ward Watt, a former student of Charles Remington.
 Under Watt's guidance, Raguso broadened his understanding of evolutionary genetics and functional ecology, caring for thousands of caterpillars of Colias butterflies, taking classes, and learning research techniques such as high-performance liquid chromatography and polyacrylamide gel electrophoresis.

 In 1989, Raguso moved to the University of Michigan in Ann Arbor to start doctoral studies with Eran Pichersky.
 There, with encouragement from Rathcke and Michael Martin, he developed methodologies to test evolutionary hypotheses on the functional importance of floral scent.
 Raguso learned to collect and analyze floral volatiles, mastering gas chromatography and molecular spectroscopy (GC-MS) as he worked midnight-to-dawn shifts in the university's chemistry labs.
 Through bioassay-guided fractionation, Raguso isolated the individual molecules contributing to the floral scents of two lines of Clarkia breweri as well as its suspected progenitor, Clarkia concinna.
 Evolutionary shifts in scent produced by these flowers contributed to a parallel change in the pollinator identities of these flowers.
 In 1995, Raguso earned his PhD after completing his thesis "Mechanisms of floral scent production and hawkmoth pollination in Clarkia breweri (Onagraceae)".
 Through this work, Raguso laid a critical foundation for further research involving floral volatiles.

 In 1996, Raguso embarked on postdoctoral studies at the University of Arizona, guiding his research interests back to hawkmoths under the mentoring of Professors John Hildebrand and Lucinda McDade.
 Funded through the Center for Insect Science, Raguso worked after sunset with Mark Willis in the Arizona-Sonora Desert Museum, piecing together the multimodal feeding behavior—a combination of visual and olfactory stimuli—of hawkmoths when visiting Datura flowers.
 Further postdoctoral studies involved mapping floral volatiles onto phylogenetic relationships, particularly in the context of hawkmoth pollination disappearing and reappearing repeatedly in three plant lineages.